cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 Still not convinced?

-Not only is this an anti pattern, but it's an actual logical fallacy.
+Not only is this an anti-pattern, but it's an actual logical fallacy.

 You may think to yourself... okay fine, but 4 seconds - man that's not enough.
 Network requests could be slow, let's bump it up to 1 minute!